gammasoft/zipper/README.md

 ### Usage

-Send `POST` requests yo your Amazon EC2 instance IP at port `9999` with the follwoing payload:
+Send `POST` requests yo your Amazon EC2 instance IP at port `9999` with the following payload:

 ```json
 {